 Create custom and personalised experiences whenever possible

-The best of the best when it comes to customer service and satisfaction, is the ability to provide personalised experiences.
+The best of the best when it comes to customer service and satisfaction is the ability to provide personalised experiences.
 Increasingly, consumers want to feel taken care of, and concierge services once reserved for luxury retail, are becoming more of a mainstay within everyday shopping.
-It can feel expensive, time consuming, or even flat out undoable for some retailers, but this doesn’t have to be the case.
+It can feel expensive, time-consuming, or even flat-out undoable for some retailers, but this doesn’t have to be the case.

-In order to stay competitive, retailers must find methods to delight customers in ways that generate loyalty and increase overall spend.
+In order to stay competitive, retailers must find methods to delight customers in ways that generate loyalty and increase overall spending.
 This happens through better product recommendations, personalised offers and discounts, or other types of incentives.

 Geo-location targeting can even make it possible to target within-range customers, luring them into stores when they otherwise may have passed by.
 When your customers feel as if you really know them and what they may want, you are much more likely to be known for providing great customer service.

 So how can you achieve this?
-Using previous customer purchasing behaviour, identifying patterns, measuring frequency of visits, and other key metrics will help you to unlock understanding about customers on an individual level that opens up ways to be more personalised.
+Using previous customer purchasing behaviour, identifying patterns, measuring the frequency of visits, and other key metrics will help you to unlock understanding about customers on an individual level that opens up ways to be more personalised.
 But again, you need to further develop the digital processes and tools your retail locations are utilising in order to achieve this exceptional level of service.

 Competition is high, consumers are demanding, and digitisation must happen more now than ever.
 The good news is that each of these things can actually present opportunities for you to create the best retail customer service possible.